HENRYKC24/Bookstore-React-Redux/README.md

-# Math-Magicians-React-Redux
+# Bookstore-React-Redux
-This is a calculator app with other features built in it.
-It has some quotes on mathematics on a different page.
+This is a React application for managing books you want to read.
+It tracks your progress and makes the reading the books enlisted as a goal.
+The project is built using HTML, CSS, JavaScript, React, and Redux.
 ![](https://img.shields.io/badge/Microverse-blueviolet)